Free Radicals in Pets: Aging and Inflammation

-• Free radicals are normal byproducts of energy production and immune activity; problems arise when oxidant “load” exceeds antioxidant cleanup.
+• Free radicals (ROS and RNS) are normal byproducts of energy production and immune activity; damage builds only when oxidant “load” outpaces antioxidant cleanup.

-• ROS include superoxide and hydroxyl radicals, plus hydrogen peroxide, which can act as a messenger or a troublemaker depending on context.
+• ROS include superoxide and hydroxyl radicals plus hydrogen peroxide, which acts as a useful signal or a troublemaker depending on context.

-• RNS include nitric oxide and peroxynitrite, linking inflammation chemistry to oxidative stress and slower recovery.
+• RNS like nitric oxide and peroxynitrite link inflammation chemistry to oxidative stress and slower recovery.

-• Aging often narrows surplus by increasing oxidant leakage and slowing antioxidant recycling, making stressors hit harder.
+• Aging narrows the surplus—more oxidant leakage, slower antioxidant recycling—so everyday stressors hit harder.

-• The safest next step is addressing root causes (pain, dental disease, organ function, routine disruption) rather than stacking supplements.
+• The safest first move is fixing root causes (pain, dental disease, organ strain, routine disruption), not stacking antioxidant pills.

 What Free Radicals Really Are